wwoods/wwoods.github.io/_posts/2016-08-04-tmux-for-better.md

 run '~/.tmux/plugins/tpm/tpm'
 ```

+*Update 2017-1-25 - changed default-terminal screen-256color to xterm-256color; screen-256color was not working properly with ctrl+left and ctrl+right in vim.*
 *Update 2016-8-8 - modified SSH handling to play better with a few other programs by modifying interactive terminals only.
 Pane splits preserve working directory.*